 Why Illustrator over After Effects?

 It’s not really one over the other.
-It’s more: Illustrator first, After Effects last.
+It’s more: Illustrator first, After Effects second.
 While you could use After Effects for some of your design needs, the truth is that Illustrator is just easier, more intuitive, and more functional.

 Transferring to After Effects

-When you’re finished, save your .ai file and open After Effects.
-Simply drag your .ai file into the Project panel in After Effects.
-A menu will pop up.
-Make sure for Import Kind, you choose “Composition,” and for Footage Dimensions choose “Layer Size.”
-Then click OK and a new composition will appear in your Project panel.
+Next, open After Effects and drag your .ai file into the Project panel.
+When the menu pops up, make sure to choose Composition for Import Kind and Layer Size for Footage Dimensions.
+When you click OK, a new composition will appear in your Project panel.

 Before you begin animating, make sure to check your Anchor Points.
 This is good practice since Anchor Points can get messed up, creating problems with scaling animation, in addition to other types of animation.
 You can move your Anchor Points around using the Pan Behind tool (Y).

-If you want to be able to scale your layers infinitely, you turn on “Continuously Rasterize” for each layer.
-You can also right click on a layer and choose “Create Shapes from Vector Layer” if you want even more control over your layer(s).
-Happy animating!
+If you want the ability to scale your layers infinitely, turn on Continuously Rasterize for each layer.
+You can also right click on a layer and choose Create Shapes from the Vector Layer to give yourself even more control over your layer(s).